Trina MacDonald, Trends associate editor

-As more users rely on remote replication as the cornerstone of their disaster recovery (DR) procedures, it's becoming clear that replication and database optimization don't
+As more users rely on remote replication as the cornerstone of their disaster recovery (DR) procedures, it's becoming clear that replication and database optimization don't always go hand in hand, particularly when it comes to Microsoft Exchange.

 To reclaim unused space, users must take Exchange databases offline for defragmentation and compaction.
 Further complications arise in a replication scenario when database changes must be mirrored remotely, which increases traffic.
 So far, replication vendors can't offer clear remedies.